slsa-framework/slsa-github-generator/.github/actions/README.md

 ## Development

-To crate or update an internal Action, follow the 2 following steps:
+To create or update an internal Action, follow the 2 following steps:

-1. First create / modify the Action under `./github/actions/<your-action>` and get the changes merged.
-Let's call the resulting commit hash after merge `CH`.
+1. Create / modify the Action under `./github/actions/<your-action>` and get the changes merged.
+Let's call the resulting commit hash after merge `CH`. (his won't affect the existing code even if the behavior of the Action has changed, since the existing code will still be calling the Action at an older commit hash).

-1. Second, update the re-usable workflow / Actions to use them in a follow-up PR:
+1. Update the re-usable workflow / Actions to use them in a follow-up PR:
 ```yaml
     uses: slsa-framework/slsa-github-generator/.github/actions/<your-action>@CH
 ```